Safety for students, faculty, and staff traveling abroad

 - Support offered by the University’s Overseas Offices

 - Encouraging the use of pertinent insurances for students, faculty, and staff

 - Safety training for international students in Japan

 - Safety training for students, faculty, and staff traveling abroad

-Enacted by the International Strategy Office Management Council, the Criteria on overseas travel permission serves as a guideline for faculty and staff in charge of overseas travel permission.
+Enacted by the International Strategy Office Management Council, the Criteria for overseas travel permission serves as a guideline for faculty and staff in charge of overseas travel permission.

 Safety information and tips for travelers abroad